luisgkingeski/Escape-Room/README.md

 # Escape Room

-Escape room is a game about solving puzzles to escape from a room
+Escape room is a game about solving puzzles to escape from a room.
+You have 10 minutes.

 This project uses unity **2019.4.11f1**